SanthoshUthiraKumar/django-orm-app/README.md

 ![images](images/EXO2django-orm-app.png)

 ## RESULT
-The Database is created successfully
+Django application to store and retrieve data from a database using Object Relational Mapping(ORM) is created successfully